US heat wave soars as California wildfire rages

 Residents of the central US city were expecting temperatures to reach 103 degrees Fahrenheit Saturday and up to 106 degrees on Sunday and Monday.

-The nation's capital was predicted to reach temperatures at or near 100 degrees Fahrenheit Saturday, with New York not far behind.
+The nation's capital Washington was predicted to reach temperatures at or near 100 degrees Fahrenheit on Saturday, with New York not far behind.

 "Look for daytime max temps to eclipse the century mark in the Central Plains and record breaking high temps from the Central Plains to the Northeast today," the National Weather Service said in a forecast.